-Instead of a laparoscopy, I could have tried a couple more passive treatments (like hormone therapy which puts your body into full menopause temporarily, or 1 shot for 3 months to shrink up the cysts), but I chose the most aggressive form of treatment.
+Instead of a laparoscopy, I could have tried a more passive endometriosis treatment (like hormone therapy which puts your body into full menopause temporarily, or 1 shot for 3 months to shrink up the cysts) — but I chose the most aggressive form of treatment.

 Actually, I tried birth control pills for a month to see if they would shrink the cysts at all (as they typically do when it’s endometriosis).